sergei-iurchenko/django-debug-toolbar-remote/README.md

-remote-django-debug-toolbar
+django-debug-toolbar-remote
 ===========================

-add`on for django-debug-toolbar for profiing of ajax requests
+add`on for django-debug-toolbar for profiling of ajax requests